 With the exception of employee stock purchase rights, equity awards are issued to employees and non-employee directors under the 2009 Stock Incentive Plan (the "2009 Stock Plan").
 Our Board of Directors has authorized the issuance of 19.9 million shares of our common stock under this share-based incentive plan.
 Any shares that are subject to awards of stock options or stock appreciation rights will be counted against the share limit as one share for every share granted.
-Any shares that are issued other than stock options and stock appreciation rights will be counted against the share limit as one share for every share granted.
-Any shares that are for every share granted.
-If any shares issued under our prior plans are forfeited, settled for cash, or expire, these shares, to the extent of such offeiture, cash settlement or expiration, will again be available for issuance under the 2009 Stock Plan.
+Any shares that are issued other than stock options and stock appreciation rights will be counted against the share limit as two shares for every share granted.
+If any shares issued under our prior plans are forfeited, settled for cash, or expire, these shares, to the extent of such forfeiture, cash settlement or expiration, will again be available for issuance under the 2009 Stock Plan.
 As of December 31, 2017, there were approximately 11.4 million remaining shares available for issuance under the 2009 Stock Plan.